NickZward/Udemy-Projects/README.md

 # Udemy-Projects
-This repository contains excercises from the Udemy course 'Python for Data Science and Machine Learning Bootcamp'.
+This repository contains excercises from the Udemy course 'Python for Data Science and Machine Learning Bootcamp' created by Jose Portilla.

 This comprehensive course taught me how to use the power of Python to analyze data and create beautiful visualizations.
 Here are a few of the topics of what I learned: